KaroD123/Project1_MoneyBall_FIFA/README.md

 To get the best result I compared the boxcox transformation to a normalization.
 The boxcox was best with an R2 of 0.9551 after removing columns with an high p-value

+## Answer of the subquestions
+1. See notebook.
+2. In average, the player in Tanzania, Syria and Mozambique have the best overall rating.
+3. The agression of the top 10 players is a little bit lower than the average.
+4. Most of the player are from Englnd (1707), Germany (1154) and (1121).